On the shape of Gaussian scale-free polymer networks: Network construction algorithms and Results

-{\bf Results for SFC and SFD networks.} We have constructed the ensembles of $1000$ networks applying both SFC and SFD schemes, and considered networks of the size $N$ in the range up to 500.
+We have constructed the ensembles of $M=1000$ networks applying both SFC and SFD schemes, and considered networks of the size $N$ in the range up to 500.
+Let us remind that in each case the averaging of all the observables over an ensemble of constructed networks is performed according to (\ref{aver}).

-The node-degree distributions $P(k)$ in SFC and SFD networks at fixed $N=100$ and $\alpha=3.5$ are presented in Fig. \ref{kser}a.
-Though the slope of both curves in a double logarithmic scale is the same according to the power law (\ref{dis}), the probabilities of obtaining nodes with degrees $k>1$ are slightly shifted for the case of SFD model as comparing with SFC, due to the highest probability of $P(k=1)$ in this case.
-This impacts also the averaged degree value $k_{av}$ calculated on the basis of node-degree distribution $P(k)$ in both cases, as presented in Fig. \ref{kser}b for different $\alpha$.
+The node-degree distributions $P(k)$ in SFC and SFD networks at fixed $N=100$ and $\alpha=3.5$ are presented in Fig. \ref{kser}a. { Let us remind, that the probability to create a node with $k=1$ is zero during the process of SFD network construction, but when the construction stops the networks will contain the peripheral nodes with degree $1$.
+Due to the presence of these open nodes, the probabilities of obtaining nodes with degrees $k>1$ are slightly shifted for the case of SFD model as comparing with SFC, due to the highest probability of $P(k=1)$ in this case.
+The slope of both curves in a double logarithmic scale is the same according to the power law (\ref{dis}).
+The intrinsic difference between networks constructed according to SFC and SFD algorithms affects also the averaged degree value $k_{av}$ calculated on the basis of node-degree distribution $P(k)$ in both cases, as presented in Fig. \ref{kser}b for different $\alpha$.
 For the SFC network, $k_{av}$ decreases rapidly with increasing $\alpha$ due to lower probabilities of obtaining the high degree nodes.
 For the SFD network, the dependence of $k_{av}$ on $\alpha$ is more smooth.
-It approaches the value of two even for networks with very small $\alpha$ due to the major role played by nodes with degree one, similarly as it takes place for regular dendrimer structures considered above.
+It approaches the value of two even for networks with very small $\alpha$ due to the major role played by nodes with degree one, similarly as it takes place for regular dendrimer structures considered above (cf. Eq. \ref{kavdend}). }

 Again, let us start with considering the peculiarities of eigenvalue spectra $\sigma_i$ of Kirchhoff matrix of such complex structures.
 In Fig. \ref{EigenNet}a, we present our data for $\sigma_i$ of the networks of $N=100$ nodes with several values of $\alpha$, constructed on the basis of SFD algorithm, in comparison with those of simple linear chain.
 We observe, that with increasing $\alpha$ the spectrum of scale-free dendrimer structures tends to coincide with those of the linear chain, supporting the intuitive expectation that such structures tend to degenerate into a regular chain in the limit of large $\alpha$.
 On the other hand, the smaller is $\alpha$, the larger values of $\sigma_i$ are observed, signalizing that such networks are more compact and symmetric as compared to the linear structure.